Vaccine aims to stop colon cancer before it starts in lynch syndrome patients

 Summary

-This study tests a special vaccine (Tri-Ad5) combined with an immune booster (N-803) to see if it can prevent colon cancer and other cancers in people with Lynch syndrome, a genetic condition that raises cancer risk.
-About 186 participants will receive either the vaccine combo or a placebo.
-The goal is to lower the number of precancerous growths and cancers over time.
+This study tests a special vaccine (Tri-Ad5) plus an immune booster (N-803) to see if it can prevent colon and other cancers in people with Lynch syndrome, a genetic condition that raises cancer risk.
+The vaccine trains the immune system to recognize and destroy precancerous cells.
+About 186 participants will receive either the vaccine combo or a placebo, and researchers will track how many develop colon growths or cancer over time.

 Disclaimer Read more